-The political situation in Spain is reasonably stable but there has been an increase in industrial actions and public demonstrations, which can affect local services or public transport and disrupt traffic, particularly in major cities such as Madrid and Barcelona.
-While most demonstrations are good-natured, the atmosphere can become tense without warning.
+There has been an increase in public demonstrations, which can affect local services or public transport and disrupt traffic, particularly in major cities such as Madrid and Barcelona.
+Strikes can also take place at short notice.

-We recommend that you stay clear of demonstrations and avoid confrontation with police or demonstrators.
+We recommend that you stay clear of demonstrations, as even gatherings that are peaceful have the potential to turn confrontational.
 When a demonstration is planned or in progress, avoid the routes marchers plan to take.
 You should also check for travel updates or transport delays before and during your trip to Spain.

 Most of Spain has a moderate rate of crime.
 However, you should be aware that in areas such as airports, bus stations, railway stations, tourist areas and major cities such as Madrid and Barcelona, there is a much higher risk of pickpocketing and muggings.
 We advise you to take basic precautions: